top of page

 What are the Six Super Skills for Executive Functioning?

-- Liz Morrison, LCSW
+Liz Morrison, LCSW

-- 3 min read
+• 4 min read

-Updated: 19 hours ago
+Updated: 4 days ago

 As an Executive Functioning Coach for Parents, I get it.
-Executive functioning can feel like a lot.
+Executive functioning for parents can feel like a lot.
 But when we break it down into six key super skills, it becomes way more approachable.
 These super skills are: finding gifts, setting goals, chunking, boosting motivation, emotional intelligence, and attention management.
 By focusing on these, you can tackle executive functioning with ease and clarity.

 Finding Gifts